aka: Maxi, Rodders, Slugs, Hofo

 Ride: Last time I rode a bike was on my paper round as a kid!

-Relax: I'm a weekend away master!
+Relax: I love a weekend away by the coast.

 Refreshment: One or the other - champers or a nice cup of English breakfast tea.